Struct Query

 §Optional component access

-A component can be made optional in a query by wrapping it into an Option.
-In this way, a query item can still be generated even if the queried entity does not contain the wrapped component.
-In this case, its corresponding value will be None.
+A component can be made optional by wrapping it into an Option.
+In the following example, a query item will still be generated even if the queried entity does not contain ComponentB.
+When this is the case, Option<&ComponentB>’s corresponding value will be None.

 §Disjoint queries